4 Ways Independent Reading Supports Whole Child Development

 Masthead Waves

-Whether your school calls it sustained silent reading, Drop Everything and Read, or has its own inventive acronym, independent reading has been a part of the public school curriculum for decades.
+Whether your school calls it sustained silent reading, Drop Everything and Read, or its inventive acronym, independent reading has been a part of the public school curriculum for decades.
 While educators know that independent reading plays a pivotal role in early literacy and language development, many don’t consider the impact of independent reading on other aspects of a child’s education.
 In this blog, we’re looking at independent reading from the perspective of whole child development to explore the many ways that reading helps kids learn, grow, and achieve their best.

 Whole Child Development

-What Is Whole Child Development?
+What is Whole Child Development?

-In 2007, the Association for Supervision and Curriculum Development (ASCD) launched an initiative to focus on the wellbeing of the “whole child,” rather than just academic achievement.
+In 2007, the Association for Supervision and Curriculum Development (ASCD) launched an initiative to focus on the well-being of the “whole child,” rather than just academic achievement.
 Whole child development is now the norm for today’s educators, who work hard to support students academically, socially, emotionally, and physically.
 According to Vincent Costanza of Teaching Strategies, the goal of whole child development is to raise children who are “engaged and joyful learners who, as a result, grow up to become caring, creative, and resilient adults.”

 How do teachers achieve the lofty goal of raising “engaged and joyful” learners?
 Most experts focus on five key elements of whole child development: literacy, cognition, social-emotional development, physical well-being, and learning approach (i.e., the mindset that students need to adopt to become active learners).
 Navigating all five of these domains—while also fulfilling additional state and national standards—can be tricky.
 Luckily, a single activity checks four of these five boxes: independent reading.